olivergeorge/caniusestories/README.md

 ## Publishing UI component library

-To publish new components
+Our source code uses JSX and newer JS language features which constrain who can use our library.

+We could help consumers in two ways
+1. Use Babel to compile files down to a backwards compatible version of javascript
+2. Use Webpack to bundle our code up as a single file library

+In this case we're not bundling.
+Individual files will allow us to consume specific components with less overhead.

+The compilation step is not essential.
+We could consume these files by doing the compilation step in our app by adding the necessary Babel settings to the webpack config.

+To update the library

+* Edit or add code in the [`src`](./lib/src) directory
-* update [`src/index.js`](./lib/src/index.js) to include new components
+* Update [`src/index.js`](./lib/src/index.js) to include any new components
-* `yarn run build` to generate a new `dist/main.js` which you could publish to npm
+* Recompile with `yarn run build`

+Alternatively, `yarn run watch` will process files as they change.

-## Using components from Clojurescript Reagent app
+## Using components from ClojureScript Reagent app

-The `app` directory includes a simple CLJS app based on the [CLJS webpack tutorial](https://clojurescript.org/guides/webpack).
+The [`app`](./app) directory includes a simple CLJS app based on the [CLJS webpack tutorial](https://clojurescript.org/guides/webpack).

 Our UI lib is just another dep.
 The `package.json` includes a dependency on the `../lib` dir since it's all in one repo.

 To update the lib

 * `rm -fR node_modules; yarn` will ensure node_modules is fresh.
-Note: you could just copy the dist/main.js file over.
+Consider `yarn link` if things are changing frequently.

+To use components, either:

-* To use the lib require `caniusestories` in your namespace and refer to the exported components.
+1. Require `caniusestories` in your namespace and refer to the exported components.
 You'll see an example of this in [`app.core`](./app/src/app/core.cljs) namespace.
+2. Require specific source files if you prefer, e.g. `["caniusestories/lib/stories/Button" :as Button]`

 Rebuild your project, run the REPL: